MikeHopley/ftl-ships-strategy/index.md

 Sell Crystal Vengeance at the first store you visit.

 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

+[Defence drones work badly on this ship](https://i.imgur.com/CEsuzYp.jpg), as weapons are vulnerable.

 ### Balance Mod